cklim83/test_md/03_rb130_rb139/closure.md

 ## Explicit Block Parameter
 All methods in Ruby can take an implicit block.
-An implicit block is one passed to a method call without assigned to a parameter of that method.
+An implicit block is one passed to a method call without being assigned to a parameter of that method.
 Because of this, an implicit block is essentially anonymous.
-The block cannot be saved for repeated use and the only way to execute the block content within the method is to handle execution to it via `yield` and passing along any arguments it may require.
+The block cannot be saved for repeated use and the only way to execute the block content within the method is to hand execution to it via `yield` and pass along any arguments it may require.

-If we wanted more flexibility in using the block, we can pass it in explicitly.
+If we want more flexibility in using the block, we can pass it in explicitly.
 An **explicit block** is one that gets **assigned to a parameter** of the method being invoked.
 The `&` operator applied to this parameter helps convert the block into a `Proc` object, conferring it the following benefits over an implicit block:
  - giving it a name handle,
  - allowing it to be passed around or referenced and
  - allowing it to be invoked whenever needed